seanmorris/vrzno/README.md

 * [PHP API](#php-api)

 ## How is this possible?
 VRZNO is the first PHP extension built for php-wasm.
 Once its compiled with PHP, it can be served to any browser and executed client side.

-This changes all that.

-VRZNO allows you to control the page directly from PHP.
+It can also run in NodeJS and CloudFlare workers.

 https://github.com/seanmorris/php-wasm